What is zeolite?

 Frequently asked questions about zeolite

-Why is zeolite on everyone’s lips now?
+Why is zeolite now on everyone's lips?

 Zeolite explained in my father's words:

-Have you ever seen Steinkraft zeolite under a dark field microscope?
+Have you ever seen Steinkraft zeolite under a dark-field microscope?

 >> Look at these beautiful crystals!
-And feel the energy and life.
+And feel the energy and the life.